All About Eve: Casting

 Several actresses were considered for the role of Margo Channing.
 Mankiewicz's original choice was Susan Hayward, but at 32 years old, she was deemed too young.
 As the script was being written, Zanuck was favorable to casting Claudette Colbert or Barbara Stanwyck.
-By February 1950, the role went to Claudette Colbert but while filming Three Came Home (1950), she was hospitalized indefinitely for an injured back and had to withdraw.
-To replace her, Mankiewicz suggested Gertrude Lawrence.
-However, Lawrence's attorney Fanny Holtzmann insisted the screenplay be changed so that Lawrence did not smoke or drink in the film, and would sing a torch song (instead of "Liebesträume" by Franz Liszt) about Bill in the party scene.
-Mankiewicz declined her alterations.
+By February 1950, the role had been awarded to Claudette Colbert, but while filming Three Came Home (1950), she was hospitalized indefinitely for an injured back.
+With a San Francisco studio already leased for two weeks, Zanuck could not wait for Colbert to recover and sought to quickly replace her.
+Mankiewicz suggested Gertrude Lawrence, but Lawrence's attorney Fanny Holtzmann insisted that the screenplay be changed so that Lawrence would not smoke or drink in the film and would sing a torch song (instead of "Liebesträume" by Franz Liszt) about Bill in the party scene.
+Mankiewicz declined her proposed script alterations.

-Mankiewicz and Zanuck briefly considered Marlene Dietrich, but Mankiewicz felt her German dialect would be incompatible with the dialogue.
+Mankiewicz and Zanuck briefly considered Marlene Dietrich, but Mankiewicz felt that her German accent would be incompatible with the dialogue.
 In 1972, Mankiewicz stated: "I was, and am, a great admirer of Marlene.
 But from what I knew of her work and equipment as an actress, I simply could not visualize—or hear—her as a possible Margo."
 Zanuck contacted Ingrid Bergman to replace Colbert, but Bergman refused to leave Italy for the production.

-Meanwhile, Bette Davis, who had ended her decades-long association with Warner Bros., was filming Payment on Demand (1951) at the time.
-She had received a phone call from Zanuck, but was convinced it was a prank.
-The two had not been on speaking terms since Davis resigned from the Academy.
-Zanuck sent over the script, suggesting she read it and should she like the role of Margo Channing, she was to be ready to film within ten days.
+Bette Davis, who had ended her decades-long association with Warner Bros., was filming Payment on Demand (1951) when she received a phone call from Zanuck but was convinced that it was a prank.
+Zanuck and Davis had not been on speaking terms since Davis resigned from the Academy.
+Zanuck sent her the script with the understanding that Davis, if she agreed to the part, would need to be ready to film within ten days.
 In her 1962 autobiography The Lonely Life, Davis recalled: "When I finished reading All About Eve, I was on cloud nine.
 Any inconvenience was worth it."